Keep Toddlers Busy While You're Doing Chores

 - Appreciate the little chores your toddler does when you involve him in housework.
 He will be more likely to offer help every time he sees you working.

-- Don't try finishing all the tasks.
-People will readily understand even if the house is in chaos.
+- Don't try finish all the tasks.
+People will readily understand even if the house is in chaos...and if they don't, get them to take your place for a day.

 - Older toddlers may resist being confined to a small space and demand a larger area.
 In order not to deprive this basic need, provide more room for the child to explore, but only if you're able to secure off danger zones like the kitchen or stairs.